nlip-lab/nlip-lab.github.io/_people/aditi_bagora.md

 <hr>

 ### Bio:
+TBA

+### Education:
-M. Tech. in Computer Science and Engineering, 2021-2023<br>
+- M. Tech. in Computer Science and Engineering, 2021-2023

-Bachelors in CSE from Shri Ramdeobaba College of Engineering and Management<br>
+- Bachelors in CSE from Shri Ramdeobaba College of Engineering and Management

 <hr>